- American Physical Society Sites

 - Become a Member

-The “GSOFT Early Career Award for Soft Matter Research” is a topical group award that aims to recognize outstanding and sustained contributions by a young researcher to the field of Soft Matter during his or her initial period of full time employment.
-The award provides $5000 and the cost of travel to the March meeting of the APS (March 12-16, 2018).
+This award recognizes outstanding and sustained contributions by a young researcher to the field of Soft Matter during his or her initial period of full-time employment.
+The award provides $5000 and the cost of travel to the APS March meeting.
 The award is generously sponsored by Solvay.

 Any APS member (not a member of the committee making the selection) may submit one nomination or seconding letter for each prize or award in any given year.
 A nomination should include: